Senior Resources » 10 Popular Boomer Housing Trends to Watch

 senior couple outside of house

-Over 80 percent of adults over 65 want to age-in-place within the comfort of their homes.
-However, some older adults’ current living situations may not allow for a safe aging in place experience.
+Over 80 percent of adults over 65 want to age in place within the comfort of their homes.
+However, some older adults’ current living situations may not allow for a safe aging-in-place experience.
 Fortunately, there’s something you can do about that—make your house safer!
-Simple additions, like grab bars in the bathroom or a walk-in tub instead of that old cast-iron monstrosity, can make your aging in place dreams a reality.
+Simple additions, like grab bars in the bathroom or a walk-in tub instead of that old cast-iron monstrosity, can make your aging-in-place dreams a reality.

 Advertisement.